-Open Doors in Democratic Republic of the Congo
+Open Doors in the Democratic Republic of the Congo

-Open Doors operations through partners and churches in the Democratic Republic of the Congo commenced in 2016.
+Open Doors Operations through partners and churches in DRC commenced in 2016.
 Our vision is for a Congolese church that provides physical and spiritual support to persecuted Christians to enable them to be resilient in the face of persecution.
 We hope to achieve that through:

 - Persecution preparedness training

 - Trauma care

 - Economic empowerment

-- Discipleship